Chapter Story – Part Three

 “Can you describe the man?
-What was he wearing?
+What he was wearing?
 Build?
 Color of skin?”

 She stepped back into the hideous moment and tried to see the man before he ran away.
-He was tall, broad shouldered.
+He was tall, broad-shouldered.
 He wore blue jeans, faded at the knees, and a maroon sweatshirt with a hood.
 He was young, early twenties maybe.
 He was Caucasian and had stunning green eyes.

 She remembered his eyes clearly, even from the distance she viewed him from.
 His eyes stood out; their vibrancy emblazoned the evil in them.
 Hetty shivered.

 “I didn’t see any tattoos.
 His hair was hidden under the sweatshirt’s hood,” Hetty said and wiped the underside of her nose with the back of her hand.